raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

-Run the program to compare what resourse the UK use to generate energy.
-You will notice the UK uses less hydro and more bioenergy to generate electricity than New Zealand.
+Run the program to compare what resources New Zealand and the UK use to generate energy.
+You will notice the UK uses more bioenergy than New Zealand. you will also notice that New Zealand uses far more hydro to generate electricity.

 ![image to compare two graphs](images/electricity-compare-two-graphs.png){:width="400px"}